Welcome!

 Lily Kamalyan, Ph.D.

-Lily (she/her) is a post-doctoral research scientist at the Taub Institute For Research on Alzheimer's Disease and the Aging Brain at Columbia University Irving Medical Center (CUIMC), additionally conducting clinical work at the Neurological Institute of New York at CUIMC.
+Lily (she/her) is a licensed clinical neuropsychologist, currently conducting research and clinical work at Columbia University Irving Medical Center.
 She earned her doctoral degree in clinical psychology specializing in neuropsychology from the San Diego State University/University of California San Diego Joint Doctoral Program.
 Her research interests include understanding sociocultural determinants of cognitive aging and developing culturally appropriate neuropsychological assessments for multicultural individuals and immigrants.
 Clinically, she is interested in offering neuropsychological services to adults and older adults, particularly multilingual patients.

 Kaitlyn Kauzor, Ph.D.